troe27/UU-GWAS04/docs/index.md

   geom_abline(, color='red', slope = 0, intercept =-log10(significance_threshold))

 ```
-Do you have markers above the significance threshold? how many?
+Do you have markers above the significance threshold? how many, and how are they distributed?

 One of the essential plots to do whenever checking the results of your association is a [Q-Q plot](https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot), a quantile-quantile plot that plots the P-values against the expected probability distribution.